-It is pretty safe to say that we have never dealt with a situation like this ever.
+No restaurateur had devised marketing strategies for a pandemic before 2020, simply because the world didn’t expect to deal with a pandemic of this scale.
+It is pretty safe to say that we have never dealt with a situation like this before.
 On a personal level, we have definitely gotten frustrated and annoyed at the idea of social distancing.
-However, while it has definitely impacted us in that way, restaurants and businesses have definitely been impacted greatly during this time.
+While COVID-19 has definitely impacted all of us in that way, restaurants and businesses have definitely been impacted greatly during this time.

-As covid-19 infections continued to grow in almost every country, restaurants were forced to close their dining rooms and even shut down.
-The restaurants that did have the ability to remain open had to figure out new ways to market their services, not just to stand out, but to merely survive.
-It was definitely a good thing that services like Ubereats and food delivery apps have existed for some time because many restaurants that were already on those platforms just continued delivering food with heightened safety rules.
-For other restaurants that had not embraced the food delivery world quite yet, it was clear they needed to embrace that for continuity of business.
+As COVID-19 infections continued to grow in almost every country, restaurants were forced to close their dining rooms and even shut down.
+The restaurants that did have the ability to remain open had to figure out new ways to market their services, not to stand out, but to merely survive.
+It was definitely a good thing that services like UberEats and food delivery apps have existed for some time.
+This is because many restaurants that were already on those platforms just continued delivering food with heightened safety measures.
+Other restaurants that had not embraced the food delivery world quite yet realized they needed to embrace that for continuity of business.

-In this article we look at some marketing strategies that restaurants can use to stay connected with their existing customers and introduce themselves to new ones like:
+In this article, we look at some marketing strategies that restaurants can use to stay connected with their existing customers and introduce themselves to new ones.
+For example:

 - Content creation ideas to market your restaurant